New England Journal of Medicine February 22, 2007

 Annual rate of moderate or severe COPD exacerbations

-Key result: Triple therapy resulted in a lower rate of moderate or severe COPD exacerbations compared to dual therapies.
+Key result: Triple therapy resulted in a significantly lower rate of moderate or severe COPD exacerbations than dual therapy with either ICS/LABA or LAMA/LABA.

 Tailored to your role